radwankakar/infrastructure/docs/adr/0013-using-ansible-for-configuration.md

 ### Continue manually managing systems

-* Good, because it's the easiest option
+* Good, because it's the easiest option in the short term
 * Bad, because manually managing systems creates a lot of extra work for team
 * Bad, because many improvements to the system would be blocked by manual management of systems